snehaa1989/Hack-Hers/README.md

 And your PCOS symptoms come back with a vengeance. for Millions of women suffering from PCOS/PCOD, sometimes its just so hard to stay motivated.
 To keep doing what you know you should be doing.
 And we get that.
 In an attempt to make Women, and society in general, aware about PCOS/PCOD, we have come up with this app, Pcod-helper.
-We aim to make life easier for women who feel that they cannot do anything about this condition, We hope this app will help them in any way possible
+We aim to make life easier for women who feel that they cannot do anything about this condition, We hope this app will help them in any way possible.

 ![ForTheBadge built-by-developers](http://ForTheBadge.com/images/badges/built-by-developers.svg)